SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 This claim MUST be present in a CCA Platform attestation token.

-Compatibility: this claim will be present where profile values are at or newer than "tag:arm.com,2026:cca_platform#2.0.0".
+Compatibility: this claim will only be present where profile values are at or newer than "tag:arm.com,2026:cca_platform#2.0.0".

 ~~~
 {::include cddl/platform/arm-platform-workload-binding.cddl}